PixelPolo/InsuranceApi/README.md

 To make the application easy to run, I created three Docker containers:

 - A PostgreSQL database with a persistent volume.
+- A dedicated PostgreSQL instance for integration and JUnit tests.
 - A pgAdmin container (optional, but useful for database inspection).
 - A backend container running the Spring Boot application.